enzomtpYT/InstantGamingGiveawayList/readme.md

 # InstantGaming's Giveaway List

-## How do i do ?
+## How do i do?

 ### Manually

-You just need to create an account on Instant Gaming Website, click on each image below and follow the instruction given by the website !
+You just need to create an account on Instant Gaming Website, click on each image below and follow the instruction given by the website!

 ### Automatic

-Install [this userscript](https://github.com/enzomtpYT/InstantGaming-Giveaway-AutoParticipate) and let it automatically participate
+Install [this userscript](https://github.com/enzomtpYT/InstantGaming-Giveaway-AutoParticipate) and let it automatically participate.

 ### Giveaways